 - Function-oriented: screens indicate the navigation, functionality, and different areas of the app.
 Functions are highlighted either in screenshot formats on onboarding screens or via pop-ups within the app itself.

 Drip campaigns are a series of relevant and valuable emails sent to your users over the first 2 to 4 weeks of onboarding.
 These campaigns work by consistently reminding your user about the goals they could achieve with continued use of your platform.
 Embedded calls-to-actions within your drip campaign’s emails will drive users back towards your platform, re-engaging them and forming habit-focused users.

 Education and training should be the focus of your onboarding drip campaigns.
 Automated drip campaigns are an effective way for SaaS and app companies to convert free-trial users into fully-fledged subscribers.

 Campaigns can include any number of emails; however, you should be aware that sending too many emails can be off-putting and annoying to some users, leading them to reach for that ‘unsubscribe’ button.
-Research, A/B test, and analyze the results of your drip campaigns and optimize your rate of delivery based upon your customer data.
+Research, A/B test, and analyse the results of your drip campaigns and optimise your rate of delivery based upon your customer data.

 2. Loyalty programs

 Let’s face it; everyone loves rewards - freebies and money off is a big reason why most of us return time after time to certain stores and cafes alike.
 Life is expensive, so if your customers feel like they’re getting a little extra bang for their buck, then they’re sure to return time and time again.